Building the KeyboardKit app

 With all these pieces in place, I was finally able to get starting on a KeyboardKit app, which I’ve wanted to build for so long.

-I started building it in August, and have spent some evenings on it.
-I have explored new SwiftUI features, wrestled many beta problems and dug too deep a couple of times, but now it’s finally done.
+I started building it in August, and have since then explored new SwiftUI features, wrestled with problems and dug too deep a couple of times, but now it’s finally done.

-I’ve been extremely lucky to get amazing support by my beta testers, who have provied me with great feedback.
+I’m happy to have amazing beta testers, who have provided great feedback.
 Without them, the first version of the app would have been a lot rougher.

 Learnings, findings and pitfalls

-The app was pretty easy to build, based on my experience of building many keyboard apps before this.
-Also, using KeyboardKit and KeyboardKit Pro helped me standardize many things.
+The app was pretty easy to build, based on my experience of building many keyboard apps before it.
+Using KeyboardKit Pro helped me standardize many things.

 I however became painfully aware how much truth lies in that the last 1% is more like 99%.
 Key concepts that I had established to myself proved confusing to testers, and the flexible architecture that powered it all caused the app to be bloated.

-I had to simplify the app, in which keyboards define functionality, locales, keys, etc. while themes define colors, styles, borders, etc. Together with additional concepts like “keyboard slots”, where you can assing keyboards to slots, add themes to keyboards, override keyboard themes with themes on a slot etc. the concept that is actually pretty basic in its code, became highly confusing to people who tested the app.
+I had to simplify the app, in which a keyboard defines functionality, locales, keys, etc. while a theme defines colors, styles, borders, etc. Together with concepts like “keyboard slots”, where you can assign a keyboard to a slot, apply themes, override themes, etc. the basic code concept became highly confusing to people who tested the app.

-As the app started becoming more usable, I started getting a lot of amazing beta feedback.
-A lot of work however remains in simplifying the app even more, changing some terminology and iterate.
-And iterate.
+I also had performance issues that caused the app to freeze and go into a memory eating loop.
+As I wrestled these problems and the app started becoming faster and more usable, I started getting great beta feedback.
+A lot of work remains in simplifying the app even more, changing some terminology and iterate, iterate, but it’s getting there.

-Users can create custom keyboards and themes, but the customizations are currently limited to colors, shadows, borders etc. as well as audio and haptic feedback and 11 supported keyboard languages.
+In the first version of the app, users can create custom keyboards & themes, where theme customizations are currently limited to colors, shadows, borders etc. as well as audio and haptic feedback.

-The app supports English (US - Default), Danish, Dutch, English (UK), Finnish, French, German, Italian, Norwegian, Spanish and Swedish.
-More locales will be added as they are added to KeyboardKit Pro.
+The app currently supports English (US & UK), Danish, Dutch, Finnish, French, German, Italian, Norwegian, Spanish & Swedish.
+More locales will be added in the future, as they’re added to KeyboardKit.

 Conclusion

-The development of the KeyboardKit app is the result of many projects coming together.
-Although the first version is a bit rough, I am proud to release it, and look forward to improving it.
+The KeyboardKit app is the result of many projects coming together.
+While the first version is a bit rough, I am proud to release it and look forward to improving it.

 You can read more about KeyboardKit here, and the app here.
 Grab the app from the App Store if you want to try it out.
 I would love to hear what you think.